-You can stop drinking by going cold turkey, but this is extremely difficult to do.
+You can stop drinking by going cold turkey, but this is extremely difficult to do – and can be dangerous.
 People typically experience higher success rates if they check into a rehab facility.

 A rehab facility will usually offer a three-step recovery process that includes:

 Detox: Detox involves allowing the body to clean itself of the alcohol in its system.
 The patient typically experiences withdrawal symptoms during this stage of recovery, but a medical staff is provided to keep them as comfortable as possible.
 They offer supervision to ensure relapse doesn’t occur.